shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 Okay, so you want to travel, but how do you start?

 You've most likely only been exposed to one way of travelling, i.e. "Traveling as the Rich".
-However there's any approach that I like to describe as "Traveling as a local"
+However there's another approach that I like to describe as "Traveling as a local"

 What does it mean to travel as a local?
 Traveling as local means you don't see